kun-2023/supermarket_sales_analysis/README.md

   <li>Recommandations</li>
 </ul>
 <h3>Case Description</h3>
 <p>This supermarket chain in Myanmar operates in three cities Yangon, Naypyitaw, and Mandalay.
 It accepts payments methods of cash, E-wallet and credit card.
-In order to improve the chain’s revenue, the company decided to perform an analysis on its sales from January 2019 to March 2019 to identify inefficiencies and high value customers.</p>
+In order to improve the chain’s revenue, the company decided to perform an analysis on its sales from January 2019 to March 2019 to identify inefficiencies and high value customers.
+The Data analysis was done in SQL.</p>

 <h3>Dataset Descriptions</h3>
 <p>This is a one table dataset, and it’s downloaded from Kaggle.
 It’s about a Myanmar supermarket’s sales from 2019-01-2019-03.
 It contains numeric, categorical, and datetime data values.
 It has information on transactions regarding to buyers’ gender, payment method, product categories, products cost and unit purchased and the time the transaction was made.
 The table has 1000 rows and 14 features. </p>